-How to ventilate a raked ceiling
+How to ventilate a cathedral ceiling

 Rooms with raked and cathedral ceilings have one common problem during the summer months ….they get hot slowly… and they stay hot longer.